byui-soc/badusb/README.md

 ### Instructions

 After downloading, extract the zip file and open it.
 Then, drag the folder to Documents/Arduino.
-If you do not have Arduino installed, here is a guide on how to get everything set up.
+If you do not have Arduino or the DigiKeyboard installed, here is a guide on how to get everything set up so you can start making Bad USBs.

 [![Rubber Ducky Setup](https://i.ytimg.com/vi/uH-4btjE56E/maxresdefault.jpg)](https://www.youtube.com/watch?v=uH-4btjE56E&ab_channel=TheCyberMentor)